blnknlights/blnknlights.github.io/docs/source/htb/machines/medium/logging/logging.md

 # numReferences: 3
 ```

-Ok well. ldapsearch will give us the raw data as it is stored in LDAP,
+OK well. ldapsearch will give us the raw data as it is stored in LDAP,
 and it is a SID in binary form, and base64 encoded.
 Here's how to decode that into
 its canonical form with impacket.